-The normal changeover day can be found in the individual property description, but can sometimes be altered out of summer season or for short breaks - please enquire.
+The normal changeover day can be found in the individual property description, but can often be altered out of summer season or for short breaks - please enquire.

-Most changeover times are between 10.00 a.m. and 3.00 p.m. (in other words you can occupy from 3.00 p.m. ‘in' on the day of arrival and must leave by 10.00 a.m. ‘out' on the day of departure) but some are different so check the ‘in' and ‘out' times listed under the ‘Information and Facilities' section of the property details.
+Most changeover times are between 10.00 a.m. and 3.00 p.m. (in other words you can occupy from 3.00 p.m. ‘in' on the day of arrival and must leave by 10.00 a.m. ‘out' on the day of departure) but some are different so check the ‘in' and ‘out' times are listed on every individual webpage.
 This enables the owner or the housekeeper to make sure that the property is completely ready for you so please do not attempt to gain access earlier than these times.

 Once you have paid the balance payment for your holiday we will send you directions for key collection and how to get to the property.
 We also try to include some useful local information.
 It is important to bring these directions with you because the instructions are very detailed and it is sometimes hopeless to try and find your property without them.
 Don't rely on your SatNav in Cornwall!
 Sometimes whole villages have just one post code.

 These are included in the rent for all but a very few of our properties.
 Logs are not usually included for woodburning stoves.
-The ‘Information and Facilities' section of the property details indicates whether this is included or whether it is extra.
+More details will be provided on the individual property webpages where relevant.

 Please note that some properties offering broadband have a limit on the usage.
 If you are likely to want to use the broadband quite a bit for downloading large files, such as music, TV programmes, games or films, then you should check before you book as to whether there is a limit on the broadband usage.
 Please note that exceeding the limit may incur extra charges.